Why you need a business plan

 How to structure a business plan

-- Company name, contact details (phone, fax and email).
+- Company name, contact details (phone number and an email address).

 - Company logo.